 Different colored paint chips

-A Note on DEI From the Interim Chair
+A Note on EDI From the Interim Chair

 Kevin Weinfurt, PhDKevin Weinfurt, PhD

-With the help of the department's Diversity, Equity, and Inclusion Committee, we continually review our work environment and processes to identify new opportunities to promote fundamental DEI principles.
+With the help of the department's EDI Committee, we continually review our work environment and processes to identify new opportunities to promote fundamental EDI principles.
 We develop transparent, standardized hiring procedures to reduce the role of bias in decisions about who joins our community.
 We promote inclusive excellence in our classrooms and support underrepresented students through mentorship, training, and financial support to foster a more diverse and innovative research community.

 To achieve meaningful change, we must all commit to sustained effort and be transparent about our progress.
 On these pages, we will update our progress toward realizing a rich, inclusive, respectful, and pluralistic community of learners and researchers.